pakoito/RxPaper2/README.md

 ####Delete

 Delete is a `Completable` operation.
 Deletes data stored for a key on the current book.
-Will still succeed even if the key is not found.
+It will still succeed even if the key is not found.

 ```java
 Completable delete = book.delete(key);